learn-co-curriculum/java-generics/README.md

 for every single type of array we want to be able to handle, even though the actual logic of the method is exactly the same.

-Generics allow us to avoid that code duplication by letting us defined a version of the `printArray()` method that takes a "generic" type and applies the same logic as each variation of our methods above:
+Generics allow us to avoid code duplication by letting us define a version of the `printArray()` method that takes a "generic" type and applies the same logic as each variation of our methods above:

 ```java
 static <E> void printArray(E[] arrayToPrint) {